tenable/KaiMonkey/README.md

 ## Getting Started

-One can immideately get started with Accurics by adding it form marketplace.
+One can immideately get started with Accurics by adding it from marketplace.

 Steps to configure Accurics